 There is now research that suggests that high achievers are not always putting in ridiculously long hours.
 Never has the phrase "it's not the hours you put in, it's what you put in the hours" seemed more relevant.
 Tech company, The Draugiem Group, used a time tracking app to find out what set their most productive employees apart.
 Somewhat surprisingly, what they found was that it wasn't the length of time spent working, but for every 52 minutes spent on focused work, these high performers took approximately a 15-minute break.

 If we have learnt one thing over lockdown and the past year, it's that we can take a break and still achieve.
-A colleague of mine said to me it took him three months to realise that he could take a break from work and sit in the garden to have a cup of coffee without negatively impacting his outputs - bizarrely, it increased them!
+A colleague of mine said to me it took him three months to realize that he could take a break from work and sit in the garden to have a cup of coffee without negatively impacting his outputs - bizarrely, it increased them!
 Bill Gates takes this advice to the extreme and is known to have nothing scheduled in his day so that he can sit, think and recharge.

 So, how simple is it to recharge and manage energy?

 Let's use a well-known psychology idea around introversion and extroversion.
 You could say that introverts are battery-powered and recharge internally, perhaps reading, sitting quietly or relaxing.
-Extroverts are solar-powered and take stimulus from the outside world by doing things like talking to others, socialising with friends, going out for meals (some of this is a lot tougher to achieve in the current climate).
+Extroverts are solar-powered and take stimulus from the outside world by doing things like talking to others, socializing with friends, going out for meals (some of this is a lot tougher to achieve in the current climate).
 You need to find out what helps you recharge your energy and make time for it.
 It's not the same for everyone, as we all have introvert and extrovert traits of varying degrees.
 Even if we lean towards one more than the other, it's still beneficial to develop and learn new activities.
 In short, we can all do both, but the likelihood is your energy bar will drain more quickly and therefore need more recharging by doing tasks and activities that less suit your preference.

 A balance of doing and recharging will help you manage your personal energy.
 Using the example from The Draugiem Group, in those 52-minute bursts, you must achieve what is called ‘deep’ work.
 You need to set the goals in those times and do it.
 The energy boosts will come in the downtime.
 Start by creating a plan for these over the next month, focusing on what needs to be achieved without being too specific about daily goals.
 Once those goals are clear, protect them as you would your birthday celebrations!